 The most important thing to consider when buying a grey card is the size.
 There are small ones that are perfect for carrying in the camera bag.

-They are perfect if you are travelling or if you want to be light with your equipment.
+They are perfect if you are traveling or if you want to be light with your equipment.

 Their great advantage is that you can always have them in your bag.
 You’ll never forget them.